eapostol/random-dice-roller/README.md

-# Dice Rolling Application
+# Enhanced Dice Rolling Application

-This is a simple Dice Rolling Application built using HTML, CSS, and JavaScript.
+This is an enhanced Dice Rolling Application built using HTML, CSS, and JavaScript.
 The application allows users to roll a virtual dice and get a random number between 1 and 6 for each die.
+Additionally, it now supports rolling a value of 1 and includes scalable dice.

 ## Features

-- Roll a dice to get a random number between 1 and 6.
+- Roll a dice to get a random number between 1 and 6, including 1.
 - Simple and intuitive user interface.
 - Responsive design that works on both desktop and mobile devices.
+- Scalable dice that can adjust in size.

 ## Usage